awslabs/amazon-dynamodb-tools/DynamoDB TableClass Cost Optimization/README.md

 ## User Guide
 ### Execution
 1. Open your AWS Athena console
-2. Copy the query (select all query text)
+2. Copy the query text from DDB_TableClassReco.sql (select all query text)
 3. Paste the query into a new query window
+4. Rename the query with the correct Cost and Usage Report (CUR) database details: ([CUR_DB] and [CUR_TABLE]).
-4. Adjust parameters in the 'parameters' as needed
+5. Adjust parameters in the 'parameters' as needed
-5. Run the query
+6. Run the query
-6. Review results in the Athena query results pane
+7. Review results in the Athena query results pane

 ### Parameters
 At the beginning of the query, you can adjust five parameters: